marthehe/book-worm/plan.md

 #To do styling:
 - add card-deck(bootstrap class) before col
 - fix padding in input- DONE
-- fix colors in button
+- fix colors in button- done
-- fix the height of the book-cards
+- fix the height of the book-cards- done
 - move the paginantion to bottom - AT THE END